SharktasticA/SHORK-486/README.md

 ### Native building

 If you are using an Arch or Debian-based Linux, run `build.sh` whilst in the `shork486` directory and answer any prompts given throughout the process.
-Script parameters are listed in the "Scripts & parameters" section of this readme that can be used to reduce the need for the aforementioned prompts.
+Build parameters are listed in the "Scripts & parameters" section of this readme that can be used to reduce the need for the aforementioned prompts.

 ### Dockerised building

 If you are using Windows, macOS, a Linux distribution that has not been tested with native building, or want some kind of "sandbox" around the build process, you can try Dockerised building instead.
 It will create a Docker container with a minimal Debian 13 installation that is active for just the lifetime of the build process.
 Run `docker-compose up` whilst in this repository's directory (not `shork486`).

-Script parameters as seen in the "Scripts & parameters" section can also be used for Dockerised building, placed in a list under `services` -> `shork486-build` -> `command` inside `docker-compose.yml`.
+Build parameters as seen in the "Scripts & parameters" section can also be used for Dockerised building, placed in a list under `services` -> `shork486-build` -> `command` inside `docker-compose.yml`.
 If a build run has already been made, you may need to run `docker-compose up --build` instead before any changes are applied.

 ### Build process

-The following describes the build process as it is by default (no script parameters used).
+The following describes the build process as it is by default (no build parameters used).

 1. The user is prompted to choose if their host environment is Arch or Debian-based.
 Packages required for the build process are installed based on the host environment choice.